kingbootoshi/cypher-swarm/temp_docs/agents.md

 ## Overview

-The agent system provides a framework for creating AI agents that can interact with various interfaces, starting with a Twitter-connected terminal.
-Each agent inherits from BaseAgent and implements specific behaviors through tools and configurations.
+The agent system provides a framework for creating AI agents that can interact with various interfaces and external systems.
+Each agent inherits from `BaseAgent` and implements specific behaviors through tools and configurations.

+Agents are organized into their own folders under `src/ai/agents/` for better code organization.

 ## Core Components

 ### 1. BaseAgent

-The foundation class that handles:
+The foundational class that handles:

-- Message history management
+- **Message History Management**: Keeps track of the conversation history between the user and the agent.
-- Model interactions (OpenAI, Anthropic, Fireworks)
+- **Model Interactions**: Interfaces with different AI models (OpenAI, Anthropic, Fireworks) in a consistent manner.
-- Tool execution
-- Response processing
+- **Tool Execution**: Allows agents to perform actions using tools defined via OpenAI's function calling schemas.
+- **Response Processing**: Handles the agent's output, including tool results and direct responses.

 ### 2. Model Adapters

-Handles model-specific formatting for:
-- OpenAI
-- Anthropic
+Adapters for each AI provider handle model-specific formatting and interactions:

+- **OpenAI Adapter**: For models like GPT-4.
+- **Anthropic Adapter**: For models like Claude.
-- Fireworks
+- **Fireworks Adapter**: For Fireworks AI models.

 ### 3. Tools

-All tool schemas are made to match OpenAI's: https://platform.openai.com/docs/guides/function-calling

-** NOTE: I noticed Anthropic was making up new parameters in a tool call, because the additionalProperties: false parameter is not used by Claude at all.
-You have to reinforce the tool config to NOT make new properties in claude!

-Function definitions that agents can use to interact with external systems:
+Tools are defined following OpenAI's [function calling schemas](https://platform.openai.com/docs/guides/function-calling).
+They allow agents to connect with any external part of the code or system.

+**Example Tool Definition:**
 ```typescript
 const ExampleTool = {
   type: 'function',